Dress Your Best: what’s My Body Type and How to Dress For It

 Is it possible to have more than one body type?

-Yes, it’s common to have transitional or combination body types.
-Your proportions might not fit perfectly into one category.
-Focus on the dominant characteristics and how different styles affect your overall silhouette rather than forcing yourself into a single box.
+You bet!
+Transitional or combo body types are all over.
+Your proportions may not fit one category perfectly.
+Focus on dominant traits and how different styles tweak your overall look instead of forcing a single box.

 Can dressing for my body type help me lose weight?

-Dressing for your body type is about enhancing your natural shape and proportions, not about changing your weight.
-It helps you look and feel your best by choosing clothes that are flattering and harmonious with your current form.
+Dressing for your body type isn’t about weight change—it’s about enhancing your natural shape.
+It helps you look and feel your best by choosing clothes that complement what’s already there.

 Do I need to change my style completely if I discover my body type?